-Adhesions can cause significant pain.
-They are dense, web-like structures of scar tissue that can attach to nearby organs.
+The inflammatory response due to endometriosis causes pelvic pain.
+It is often more severe near or during menses.
+Adhesions can also cause significant pain.
+They are dense, web-like structures of scar tissue that can attach to nearby organs and cause damage to tissues and scarring, damage to nerves, or damage to the blood supply of different organs.
 Pelvic pain is the most common complaint for women with endometriosis, and it can significantly impair the quality of life, including work and social activities.
 The pelvic pain associated with endometriosis is usually chronic (lasting more than 6 months).
 Pain may also occur in the abdomen and back.

 Infertility is another main complication of endometriosis.
 More severe endometriosis is very likely to lead to infertility.
 Endometriosis rarely causes an absolute inability to conceive, but it can reduce fertility both directly and indirectly:

 Effects on Other Parts of the Pelvic Region